Common childhood ear problems

 The ears are very delicate structures, especially in children.
 Here's an overview of the most common problems that affect children's ears:

-Otitis externa, often called swimmer's ear, is an infection of the outer ear canal.
+Otitis externa - Often called swimmer's ear, this type is an infection of the outer ear canal.
 Antibiotics are usually needed to treat it, and it is often painful, red, swollen and/or itchy.
 Sometimes pus can drain from the ear.

 Hearing loss affects two or three out of every 1,000 children.
 Worldwide, this amounts to 32 million children who are deaf or hard of hearing.
 There are two main categories of hearing loss in children: congenital and acquired.